ibm-cloud-docs/assistant/create-convo-skill.md

 *After 30 days of inactivity, an unused Lite skill might be deleted to free up space.

-## Creating skills
+## Creating a skill
 {: #creating-skills}

 You use the {{site.data.keyword.conversationshort}} tool to build skills.
-Follow these steps to create a skill:
+Follow these steps to create a conversational skill:

 1. Click the **Skills** tab.